janikoskela/Select/README.md

 A lightweight select box which is not depended on any external library and is easily configurable.
 See the <a href="http://knaitti.org/SimpleSelectBox/">demo</a>.
 Usage
 ==============
-Using is simple: Just determine a root element for the select box.
-Select box fills the root element according to its size.
+Using is simple: Just determine a root element for the select box and add an array with option objects.
+Option objects must contain label and value attributes.
+The root element defines select boxes size since select box fills it.
+Styles can be altered from <a href="https://github.com/janikoskela/SimpleSelectBox.js/blob/master/SimpleSelectBox.css">SimpleSelectBox.css</a>

 Below is a simple usage example.
 A more comprehensive example can be found from <a href="https://github.com/janikoskela/SimpleSelectBox.js/blob/master/example.html">example.html</a>